 Pete settled himself in the chair, took a pull from his pint, wiped the froth from his mouth and belched.
 Outside the pub it was pitch black and a wind drove hail against the windows, but inside a fire burned in the hearth and its warmth filled the room.

 “Job’s buggered,” he said.
 “Hunting isn’t coming back.”

 I looked at him.
 “Bonner, Barney, and the Countryside Alliance to name but a few would disagree,” I said.

 Pete took another pull on his pint and sat considering.
 Finally he spoke.

 “What would happen if it did?” he asked.
 “T’ hunt monitors will go back to being sabs.
-Never be like it was in our day.”To read more, a subscription is needed: Click here to subscribe
+Never be like it was in our day.”To read more, a subscription is required.
+Log in or click here to subscribe.